-We have a very close-knit team of guides and instructors, each of whom are passionate about teaching the art and science of fly fishing.
-All are incredibly enthusiastic about sharing their hard-earned knowledge, and they love nothing more than to help others to advance their skills and understanding of the sport.
+We have a very close-knit team of guides, each of whom are passionate about teaching fly fishing.
+All are incredibly enthusiastic about sharing their hard-earned knowledge, and they love nothing more than to help others advance their skills and understanding of the sport.

 Read on to learn a little more about each of our guides.

 Antony is the Goulburn Valley Fly Fishing.
 He has guided full-time on the Goulburn River for more than twenty years, and he specialises in drift boat and technical dry fly fishing.
 He also leads our trips to Montana and other destinations.
 He loves nothing more than sharing his knowledge of the Goulburn River with others, and his understanding of how to find fish at all river levels and in all conditions, is unparalleled.